 - Fund travel or scholarships for one or a small group to outside of Ohio. - Are typically funded by operating budgets or already have established funding resources. - Request reimbursement for items purchased or projects funded by other entities prior to grant request. - Fund for a single individual. - Involve "Bricks and Mortar" or consumable supplies other than for the direct use of residents for specific enrichment projects.

 OTHER PROCEDURES AND INFORMATION

-Prior to making your grant application it is advisable that you contact The Foundation to confirm that your project or program matches the published interests of The Foundation.
-If you received a grant from The Foundation in previous years, please provide an accounting of how the funds were spent, including a final budget breakdown and a report of if/how you met the goals and objectives of the grant.
+Prior to making your grant application it is advisable that you contact The Foundation to check to see that your project or program matches the published interests of The Foundation.

 Contact information: